Red Kangaroo The Biggest Kangaroo?

 Photo: Red Kangaroo hopping in the Australian Outback

+The male red kangaroo is orange-red in colour, with a muscular physique with broad shoulders and strong arms.
+The male red kangaroo frequently flexes its muscles when engaging in ritualistic fighting with other males and to impress females.
+(Like men flex their biceps).
 The female red kangaroo is about half the size of the male, blue-grey in colour except in the more arid areas, where the female is also orange-red.
 Both males and females have a more squared-off snout than other kangaroos and thick eyelashes.
 In addition, they have lighter-coloured undersides and black paws and toes.

-Red kangaroos behaviour is similar to other kangaroos.
+Red kangaroo behaviour is similar to other kangaroos.
 They live in groups of between 2 to 4 members.
 Usually, it is females and young that form these groupings.
 There is no social structure in these loose-knit groupings.
 Where food is plentiful, as many as 1,500 kangaroos may congregate in a single location.
 Red kangaroos have the most aggressive behaviour of all kangaroos.
 Being large animals, their kicks and clawing can be dangerous to humans.
 Males also engage in ritualised fighting, known as boxing.

-The red kangaroo is a herbivorous marsupial mammal referred to as a macropod.
-Its scientific name is Macropus rufus which means "long red-haired".
+Its scientific name is Macropus rufus, which means "long red-haired".
 Another scientific name used is Osphranter rufus.
 Osphranter being a subgenus of Macropus.
 The red kangaroo is the national animal of Australia.
 It is displayed on the Australian coat of arms.
 Red kangaroos have a lifespan of 14- 22 years.

 • What is a Kangaroo? – Detailed Explanation